elkebir-group/MASS/README.md

 # Maximum Agreement Secondary Structures (MASS)

-MASS is a tool that summarizes RNA structure space.
-MASS accepts inputs in different formats as long as they provide a list/set of structures in dot-bracket format.
-As a result, MASS returns how structures will be clustered, and the features selected that produce such clusters of structures.
+MASS is a tool for summarizing RNA structural ensembles.
+It takes as input any collection of RNA secondary structures in dot–bracket format and identifies how the structures cluster together.
+MASS also reports the key structural features responsible for producing these clusters.

 ## Installation